dcohenb/angular-img-fallback/README.md

 Angular Image Fallback
 ======================

-Angular directives that handles image loading, it has `fallback-src` to handle errors in image loading and `loading-src` for placeholder while the image is being loaded.
+Angular directives that handles image loading, it has `image-holder` to handle errors in image loading and `image-loading` for placeholder while the image is being loaded.

 ## Installation
 1. Download and import the plugin script.<br />